 Appendix E provides an example of situation-dependent weight factor settings.

 It is important to note that the points discussed above are just basic considerations reflecting only a small part of the complex interdependencies between MER and plume heights.
 Future studies on MER, by analyzing historic and future volcanic events and comparing the observed plume heights with the mapped deposited tephra (as done for Eyjafjallajökull 2010 by Gudmundsson et al. 2015) will aid the understanding of which model should be trusted under specific boundary conditions.
-Furthermore, studies on entrainment rates, in particular on the wind entrainment rate  will help to further improve the accuracy of Degruyter Bonadonna and of eventual other wind affected 0D or 1D models that might be implemented within REFIR in the future.
+Furthermore, studies on entrainment rates, in particular on the wind entrainment rate  will help to further improve the accuracy of Degruyter & Bonadonna and of eventual other wind affected 0D or 1D models that might be implemented within REFIR in the future.

 Statistical Characterization of Model Outputs - Computing RMER